Are e-fuels as green as they seem?

 But the environmental credentials of synthetic fuels have come under fire.
 Green group Transport and Environment (T&E) recently published some troubling test results.
 Laboratory tests commissioned by the organisation found e-fuels emitted just as much nitrogen oxides (NOx) as their fossil-fuel counterparts.

-But how are e-fuels produced, and what makes them greener than standard petrol or diesel?
+But how are e-fuels produced, and what makes them greener than standard diesel and petrol?
 According to the eFuel Alliance, water is broken down into its two elements, hydrogen and oxygen.
 CO2 taken from the air is then combined with the resulting hydrogen and converted into a liquid.

 Following some refining, this then becomes a viable e-fuel.
 It can then be used as e-petrol, e-diesel, and even e-heating oil, effectively filling in for conventional fuels.
 These substitutes can even be blended with standard petrol or diesel at any desired ratio.